Manpages - Try_Tiny.3pm

 Using Perl 5.10 you can use Switch statements in perlsyn (but please don’t, because that syntax has since been deprecated because there was too much unexpected magical behaviour).

-block is invoked in a topicalizer context (like a given
+The catch block is invoked in a topicalizer context (like a given

-block), but note that you can’t return a useful value from catch
+block), but note that you can’t return a useful value from catch using

-blocks without an explicit return
+the when blocks without an explicit return.

-This is somewhat similar to Perl 6’s CATCH
+This is somewhat similar to Perl 6’s CATCH blocks.
+You can use it to

 concisely match errors: